TASRobotics/RaidZero-Outreach-Swerve-Docs/source/Docs/Prerequisites/2-Configuration.rst

 *********************

-In order for the angle of the swerve modules to be in sync, you must compensate for potential encoder offsets.
+In order for the angle of the swerve modules to be in sync, you must compensate for potential rotor encoder offsets.

 First, rotate the modules so that all wheels are facing in the same direction.
-Additionally, when positive power is applied to the throttle motors, all wheels should spin in the forward direction.
+Next, ensure that when positive power is applied to throttle motors, all wheels spin in the forward direction.

 .. figure:: ../Photos/UpsidedownSwerve.jpg
     :scale: 35%